alvinchow86/sqlalchemy-postgres-bigint-id/README.md

 Install this library once, and never worry about running out of IDs or painful ID type migrations ever again in your application!

+This is a convenience/automation layer - you could easily do this yourself manually, but in my experience it is easy to forget or mistype.

 ## Features
 - Automatically takes care of generating the Postgres function, and sets up columns to use the function as the default value
-- Works with both SQLAlchemy table reset functions (for testing/development) and Alembic (migration files are edited to do all the necessary changes)
+- Works with both SQLAlchemy table reset functions (for testing/development) and Alembic (migration files are inserted with the appropriate commands to do all the necessary changes)
 - Fully tested with 100% unit test coverage

 ## Background